-The following article is a guest post by Julia L. Rogers.
-Julia has been helping me behind the scenes at MusicianCoaching.com for quite some time now.
-She is a classically-trained musician, a published author and a contributing music writer at Bitch magazine.
-Julia plays out regularly in New York City in various original projects and writes about business strategy, social media and emerging technology for corporate clients ranging from AOL Small Business to American Express.
+Julia Rogers, our own editor-in-chief is a classically-trained musician, a published author and a contributing music writer at Bitch magazine.
+Julia plays out regularly in New York City in various original projects and has written about business strategy, social media and emerging technology for corporate clients ranging from AOL Small Business to American Express.

 Part of being a DIY artist is marketing yourself like an entrepreneur or small business owner: You’re presenting the brand of “You, Inc.,” comprised of all the unique things about your music and you as an artist.
-And while putting some tracks up on social media platforms like Facebook and Myspace or on your own website is an important part of your larger portfolio of marketing tactics, you can’t just leave it at that and hope that someone will eventually stumble across you.
+And while putting some tracks up on social media or on your own website is an important, part of your larger portfolio of marketing tactics, you can’t just leave it at that and hope that someone will eventually stumble across you.

 A very important part of your PR campaign as a DIY artist is presenting yourself well to blogs, podcasts, online music communities, music websites and magazines.
 It’s a given that if you’re at the stage where you’re ready to approach the press about your music, you should have at least two things: a professional-sounding collection of your songs – whether that is in the form of an LP or a full-length album – that represents you at your best; tangible proof that you are playing whenever and wherever possible, working hard at providing an engaging experience for your fan base – who essentially act as your paying “clients,” buying albums and coming to your shows – and to turn new people onto your music.
 Assuming you have both those things going for you, what comes next?